GENORROW/MARK-B.L.U./README.md

 </div> <br>

 The 1.0 project at large has been structured for clarity, modularity, and extensibility.
 The reason for the election of the said approach was quite straightforward — to keep the project portable, and bolster non-complex interpretability and developmental efficiency for further advancement inputs.

-The novelty of MARK-B.L.U.
-1.0 lies in employing quantum measurement out-comes as the root entropy source for digital identity management, that yields information-theoretic unpredictability, irreversible collapse, and verifiable provenance while retaining classical operational practicality.
+The novelty of MARK-B.L.U. lies in employing quantum measurement out-comes as the root entropy source for digital identity management, that yields information-theoretic unpredictability, irreversible collapse, and verifiable provenance while retaining classical operational practicality, for multi-nodal dynamic implementability.

 <br>